Chemist-pp/Panda3D-Network-Example/README.md

 1. Add int to Network.NetworkConstants MSG
 2. Add key/func to self.handlers:
-3. Implement recv function, callbackfnc(conn, DatagramIterator)
+3. Implement recv function, callbackfnc(conn, DatagramIterator) for server and callbackfnc(DatagramIterator) for client.
 4. Implement send function to construct datagram for recv
 5. Send function should start with dgram.addUint8(command)